Question: Should I proceed if there is a sample clog?

 - Do not overload chip with excess cells

 - Minimize the volume of single-cell suspension to reduce likelihood of debris carryover to sample line (increase cell concentration)

 Figure 1.
-Appearance of GEMs from the recovery wells of the Single Cell chip after running the Chromium Controller.
+The appearance of GEMs from the recovery wells of the Single Cell chip after running the Chromium Controller.
 The sample on the left is a successfully generated emulsion.
 The sample on the right has an excess of Partitioning Oil (clear) and air in the pipette tip, indicating a clog.
 In some reagent clog cases, there is only 5-10 µl excess Partitioning Oil (and no air) in the pipette tip.